 Below are links to my current research projects and my PhD work.
 You can find research outputs from this work on my publications page.

 This work was funded by a research development grant at Edinburgh Napier University with Peter Cruickshank, my colleague in the Centre for Social Informatics, as PI.
-Through this work, we investigated the security information practices associated with digital identity, in particular, the sharing of log-in details and to develop the concept of “social proxies” for managing digital identities. [more]
+Through this work, we investigated the security information practices associated with digital identity, in particular, the sharing of log-in details and the development of the concept of “social proxies” for managing digital identities. [more]

 This research was funded by The Carnegie Trust for the Universities of Scotland with Dr Gemma Webster as the Principal Investigator (PI).
 For this work, we investigated the lived experiences of people who act as “social media proxies” for adults with dementia in their care. [more]